 The first thing you need to do is know what you’re working with.
-Check for any damaged areas which might affect your application – remember that texture coating won’t be effective on a damaged or exposed area.
+Check for any damaged areas which might affect your application – remember that texture coating won’t be effective in a damaged or exposed area.
 Next, dig a trench at least 30cm away from your house and 15cm deep.
 This will eliminate any chance of foundation decay and prevent moisture intrusion once the texture coating is applied.

 #2.
 Clean and repair

 It’s important to thoroughly clean your home before applying texture coating.
-This can easily be done with a simple water and detergent mix, or if a deeper clean is needed, using a pressure washing device.
-Remove mould, loose paint, dirt, stains and any other debris, so that the texture coating has a clean surface to adhere to.
+This can easily be done with simple water and detergent mix, or if a deeper clean is needed, using a pressure washing device.
+Remove mold, loose paint, dirt, stains, and any other debris, so that the texture coating has a clean surface to adhere to.
 Repair any damaged areas you come across, and make sure to use the same material as the original if repairing any area to allow for a cohesive, seamless appearance once the texture coating has been applied.